tomphttp/specifications/BareServerV3.md

    - `type`: The type of message.
 Only accepted value is `"open"`.
    - `protocol`: The accepted protocol.
-   - `headers`: An object containing the server request headers.
-See X-Bare-Headers in [Bare Request Headers](#bare-request-headers).
-   - `forwardHeaders`: A string array containing all the headers to forward from the request to the remote.
-See X-Bare-Forward-Headers in [Bare Request Headers](#bare-request-headers).
+   - `setCookies`: A string array containing all the `set-cookie` headers sent by the remote.
+If there's no headers, this array is empty.
+If there's one, this array has one element.
+If there's multiple, this array has multiple elements.

 4. **Pipe mode**